-Basic designs, shapes and sizes of khukuri, from ancient to modern, have varied extensively, depending on regional styles, requirements of the owner, tastes and traditional cultural styles of the smiths who made them, etc. For example khukuris made in the eastern village of Bhojpur, have heavy, thick blades, whereas the sirupate style blade is slim and thin.
-Khukuri from Salyan are long and slender, with a deep deeper belly; and the khukuris of Dhankuta , a village in east, are the simple, standard army-type blade, but created with elaborate fullers and ornate decorative features.
+Basic designs, shapes, and sizes of khukuri, from ancient to modern, have varied extensively, depending on regional styles, requirements of the owner, tastes, and traditional cultural styles of the smiths who made them, etc. For example, khukuris made in the eastern village of Bhojpur, have heavy, thick blades, whereas the sirupate style blade is slim and thin.
+Khukuri from Salyan are long and slender, with a deep, deeper belly, and the khukuris of Dhankuta , a village in the east, are the simple, standard army-type blade, but created with elaborate fullers and ornate decorative features.

 Since all khukuri are completely handmade, there is some variation even in the same type of blade.
 The individual craftsman always has his own, unique, highly-individualized vision of what a khukuri should look like.

 Khukuri can, however, be broadly classified into two styles, "Eastern" and "Western."
 Western blades are broader and are occasionally referred to as a "budhuna" pattern (a "budhuna" is a Nepalese fresh-water fish with a large head).
 Another term for the Western pattern is "Baspate" ("Bamboo leaf"), which refers to blades a bit wider than the narrow "Sirupate" blade.